dvdesolve/l2-multimd/README.md

 `NUMNODES n`

 #### **BIN**
 This is default binary which should be used to perform calculations.
 Useful if every task uses the same binary executable.
 May contain spaces (quotes are necessary in this case).
-Default value is `pmemd.cuda.MPI`.
+Default value is `sander`.

 Syntax:
 `BIN executable-name`